Pryce Yates: UConn

 As a freshman in 2021, Yates took a redshirt.
 In 2022, he played in 13 games, recording 45 tackles with nine being for a loss and four and a half sacks.
 In week 13 of the 2023 season, Yates recorded six tackles and a sack in a victory versus Sacred Heart.
 He finished the 2023 season with 42 tackles with 14 going for a loss and four and a half sacks in 12 games.
 In the 2024 Fenway Bowl, Yates was named the bowl's MVP after totaling six tackles with three going for a loss, and a sack in a win over North Carolina.
 During the 2024 season, he appeared in just seven games due to injury, where he notched 21 tackles with six and a half being for a loss and three and a half sacks.
 After the season, Yates entered his name into the NCAA transfer portal.

 North Carolina

 Yates transferred to play for the North Carolina Tar Heels.
+He navigated injury issues in his lone season with North Carolina, and left the team mid-season.